 Reach out to Rabbi Adam Rosenbaum.

-The Rabbi will be back in Knoxville for Simchat Torah.
+Rabbi will be back in Knoxville January 13-20.

-Click *here* to join his next class, Pscinitillating Psalms, on Sunday, October 27th at 6:30pm (zoom only) and click *here* for his next Lunch and Learn, Wednesday, October 23 at 11:30 (on zoom).
+Click *here* to join his next class, Pscinitillating Psalms, on Monday, February 27 (zoom only) and click *here* for his next Lunch and Learn, Wednesday, February 19 at 11:30 (zoom only).

 Make an appointment with Rabbi Rosenbaum here, email him here, or call (865) 522-0701.